meijer/gccp/README.md

 Document format
 ===============
-All documents to be written in mark down
+All documents to be written in the markdown format

 Documents to be produced
 ========================